fesily/DontStarveLuaJIT2/README.md

 ## Installation:

 ### Windows
+Just order the mod at [workshop/DontStarveLuaJit2](https://steamcommunity.com/sharedfiles/filedetails/?id=3010545764)

 Copy all files to the bin64 folder in the game directory

 like: C:\\steamapps\\Don't Starve Together\\bin64\

 Launch the game, press ` and type:

 print(_Version)

 And you can see message started with "LuaJIT".

 ## How to build